 Rules for Ownership

 Residents must register their pets or assistance animals with property management and receive approval before the pet/assistance animal is brought onto the premises.
 Failure to do so is a material violation of the lease.
 Residents will not be allowed to apply for approval retroactively.
-Therefore, the pet/animal cannot be on the premises until the property manager gives approval.
+Therefore, the pet/assistance animal cannot be on the premises until the property manager gives approval.
 At the time of registration, the resident must submit the following completed documents: Pet Application Form, Alternative Care of Pet Statement, proof of inoculation, and an identification tag.

 For cats and dogs, the resident must provide proof of having current rabies inoculations and verification that the pet/animal is spayed/neutered or a letter from a veterinarian giving a medical reason why the procedure cannot be performed.